gtwodtke/deep_learning_with_DAGs/README.md

 #### Subfolder: `bootstrap`
 Scripts for bootstrapping to generate confidence intervals.

-- `blau_bootstrap.py`: Generates and processes bootstrap samples, trains models, and estimates point estimates in parallel.
+- `blau_bootstrap.py`: Generates and processes bootstrap samples, trains models, and computes estimates in parallel.
 - `init_blau_bootstrap.py`: Initiates `blau_bootstrap.py`.
 - `blau_bootstrap.sbatch`: Slurm script for running `init_blau_bootstrap.py` on high performance computing cluster (HPC).
 - `standardization.py`: Standardizes all computed results.
-- `sum_blau_bootstrap_<ATE_XY/ATE_UY/NDENIE>.py`: Computes and plots 90% confidence intervals and point estimates on the average total effect of X on Y/ average total effect of U on Y/ natural direct and indirect effects of X on Y mediated by U.
+- `sum_blau_bootstrap_<ATE_XY/ATE_UY/NDENIE>.py`: Computes 90% confidence intervals on the average total effect of X on Y/ average total effect of U on Y/ natural direct and indirect effects of X on Y mediated by U.
 - `plot_blau_bootstrap_<ATE_XY/ATE_UY/NDENIE>.py`: Plots point estimates and 90% confidence interval on the average total effect of X on Y/ average total effect of U on Y/ natural direct and indirect effects of X on Y mediated by U.

 #### Subfolder: `sensitivity`